-The Annual Student Research Forum and Award recognizes the outstanding student research being done on this issue across campus.
-If you have written a paper on the topic of sexual violence for any of your courses at MacEwan University, we invite you to apply for the award and present your work.
+The Annual Student Research Forum and Award recognizes the outstanding student research and creative work being done on this issue across campus.
+If you have written a paper, project or creative work on the topic of sexual violence for any of your courses at MacEwan University, we invite you to apply for the award and present your work.
 A call for applications is issued each year, usually in the Winter term.

 MacEwan Anti-Violence Education Network (MAVEN) is a team of MacEwan students who have completed 48 hours of training on the topic of sexual violence prevention and workshop facilitation.
 MAVEN Peer Educators are available to deliver class-length (either 50-minute or 80-minute workshops) on the topic of sexual violence and consent from late October until April.